-Reblogged from Dogtalk: “I used it on my OWN mosquito bites and minor skin abrasions last summer, and it worked better than any ready-made remedy I’ve ever purchased!
-It’s inexpensive, all natural, and easy to mix up.
-If you have a dog with itching problems caused by allergies, insect bites, healing wounds, sunburn, or hotspots, give it a try.”
+Reblogged from here: “I used it on my OWN mosquito bites and minor skin abrasions last summer, and it worked better than any ready-made remedy I’ve ever purchased!
+It’s inexpensive, all natural, and easy to mix up.”

 You will need: